freshing/junior-project/README.md

 * Will fetch data for table from API.
 Documentation for it is availabe at [docs](http://master.datasource.jazzy-hr.jzapp.io/api/doc#get--api-v1-gnomes)
 * Use assets already provided in _assets_ folder
 * Table should display all items availble from API.
 How much you will be able to display at once, it's up to you.
+* Table should allow to edit item details, after click, a form should be displayed that will allow to update Gnome name, age, and strenght.
+API endpoint for PATCH is described in docs.
+Please not that API will randomly return errors, and that data will not be actually stored (so if you will call API GET, it will not get updated data).
+Design and UI/UX solution for this edit/update form is up to you.

 You can clone this repo:)